primait/localauth0/README.md

 docker run -d -p 3000:3000 public.ecr.aws/prima/localauth0:0.3.0
 ```

+By default, the container exposes an http server on the port 3000 and an https one on port 3001.

 Note: The latest version is the same `version` written in the `Cargo.toml` file.

 ## APIs